Chirlane McCray

 Chirlane Irene McCray (born November 29, 1954) is an American writer, editor, and activist.
-She was married to former New York City Mayor Bill de Blasio and had been described as de Blasio's "closest advisor."
+She is married to former New York City Mayor Bill de Blasio and had been described as de Blasio's "closest advisor."
+They separated in 2023, but have announced no plans to divorce.
 She chaired the Mayor's Fund to Advance New York City and was appointed by her husband to lead a billion-dollar initiative called ThriveNYC.
 She has also published poetry and worked in politics as a speechwriter.

 Early life and education

 McCray was born in Springfield, Massachusetts, and spent her early years there.
 Her mother, Katharine Clarissa Eileen (née Edwards), was an assembly worker at an electronics factory, and her father, Robert Hooper McCray, was an inventory clerk at a military base.
 She is of Barbadian and St. Lucian descent, but traces her grandmother's last name (Quashie) to Ghana.

 When she was ten years old, her family moved to Longmeadow, Massachusetts, becoming only the second black family in the area.
 Other families in the neighborhood circulated petitions demanding they leave.
 During a portion of her high school years, McCray was the only black student in her school.
 McCray cites her early experience with racism and bullying as part of the reason she began to write, using her poetry as an outlet for her anger.
 She wrote a column for her school newspaper in which she denounced classmates for their racism.

 McCray enrolled at Wellesley College in 1972.
 While studying there, she became a member of a black feminist organization known as the Combahee River Collective.